NatashaPDev/Voting/README.md

 Get restaurants
 ----
-Returns json data about restaurants.
+Returns JSON data about restaurants.
 With "date" parameter returns only restaurants having a menu for the date.

 * **URL**